Indianapolis Nursing Home Neglect Lawyer

 If you believe abuse or neglect has resulted in serious injury, we advise you to register a complaint and request an investigation be done as soon as possible.
 Complaints can be filed online with the Indiana State Department of Health, or calls can be made to the state’s toll-free complaint number, 1-800-246-8909.

 As nursing homes and long-term care facilities should be held accountable and legally liable for cases of abuse or neglect, it is recommended that you speak with experienced nursing home abuse lawyers about your legal options and rights.
-The nursing home neglect lawyer at the Law Office of Kelley J. Johnson has over 15 years of litigation experience and is committed to helping families whose loved ones have been seriously injured as a result of nursing home abuse, neglect or malpractice in Indiana.
+The nursing home abuse attorney at the Law Office of Kelley J. Johnson has nearly 20 years of litigation experience and is committed to helping families whose loved ones have been seriously injured as a result of nursing home abuse, neglect or malpractice in Indiana.